 I think people who want to maintain their independence for as long as possible would benefit from a Guild community.
 People moving into their third age who want to remain active and connected, people who want to continue contributing to society in a way that they’ve done their whole lives, will find that a Guild Living community suits that lifestyle.

-How do you think people will first react to moving into a Guild Living community and how (if at all) do you think their perception might change over time?
+How do you think people will first react to moving in and how (if at all) do you think their perception might change over time?

 From my experience, we talk about these things, but people don’t really grasp them until they see them.
 People have this preconceived notion of what a retirement community looks like, just because of what is out in the marketplace.
 But I think there’ll be a lot of surprise and a lot of appreciation that there are other ways of doing later living.

-What do you think is going to be the biggest challenge for people who are not yet Members, but potentially thinking of becoming a Guild Member?
+What do you think is going to be the biggest challenge for people who are not yet, but potentially thinking of becoming a Guild Member?

 From their perspective, I think the most difficult challenge will be this notion of leaving the security of the family home to an unknown destination.
 I think that’s driven by the fact that the current offerings in the UK don’t really meet what their needs and expectations are.